psnaz/dark-chocolate-for-ever/README.md

 ### NAVIGATION Bar

 The responsive navigation bar is available throught the site and includes a logo links to dropdown menus named Home, All Products, Chocolate Bars, Gifts.
-There are also an account icon with access to Registration and Login pages and Shopping back icon with access to the shopping bag present.
+There are also an account icon with access to Registration and Login pages and Shopping bag icon with access to the shopping bag present.

 ![Navbar](docs/images/navbar.png)